bslevin/Cook-With-Us/README.md

 # Cook With Us

-## Fictional website for a cooking course in the North of Spain with a Michelin star chef.
+## Fictional website for a cooking course in Northern Spain with a Michelin star chef.

 ![Screenshot of the website on serveral screen sizes](assets/screenshots/responsiveness.png?raw=true)